Leger Holidays: History

 In 1993, the company received an investment from 3i, and was then sold to MyTravel in 2000 for £23.1 million.
 In 2002, the management of the company bought the company from MyTravel for £22.2 million backed also by 3i.
 With Sunway Travel forming Leger's parent company.

 On 10 June 2007, a Leger Holidays coach crashed into a house in Middelkerke, Belgium, after potentially swerving to avoid conflict with a car.
-Four passengers were serious injured, all taken to hospital shortly after, with one of them, a relief coach driver, having his arm partly amputated.
+Four passengers were seriously injured, all taken to hospital shortly after, with one of them, a relief coach driver, having his arm partly amputated.

 In September 2008, Leger bought Consort Travel for an undisclosed sum.
 It recorded a £30 million turnover at the time, with Consort recording £3 million.

 In 2009, Leger introduced "eye-tracking" technology to their website, following customer research, studying the most and least-looked parts of the website.

 In 2019, the company turned over £34.9 million.
 The company states it has won "Best Medium Coach Holiday Company" at the British Travel Awards for various years.